rubenhortas/rubenhortas.github.io/_posts/2025-08-16-nftables-dynamic-antispoofing-networkmanager.md

 title: How to prevent IP spoofing with nftables and NetworkManager
 date: 2025-08-16 00:00:01 +0000
 categories: [hardening, firewall]
-tags: [hardening, firewall, iptables, nftables, antispoofing, spoofing, network, syadmin, networkmanager]
+tags: [hardening, firewall, iptables, nftables, antispoofing, spoofing]
 ---

-Why is it dynamyc antispofing important?
-How to add dynamic IP antispoofing rules to your [nftables](https://www.netfilter.org/projects/nftables/index.html) firewall with [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager).
+Add dynamic IP antispoofing rules to your nftables firewall with NetworkManager.
-Prevent spoofing of your computer's network interfaces using dynamic [nftables](https://www.netfilter.org/projects/nftables/index.html) rules.
+Prevent spoofing of your computer's network interfaces using dynamic nftables rules.

 ## Why?

-I while ago I wrote my article [Migrate from iptables to nftables.
-Boost your Linux firewall performance](https://rubenhortas.github.io/posts/migrate-iptables-nftables/), in which I explained how to migrate from [iptables](https://www.netfilter.org/projects/iptables/index.html) to [nftables](https://www.netfilter.org/projects/nftables/index.html) and why.
+I while ago I wrote my article [Migrate from iptables to nftables](https://rubenhortas.github.io/posts/migrate-iptables-nftables/), in which I explained how to migrate from iptables to nftables and why.
 I guess many of you have noticed that I included an static antispoofing rule.

 The computer on which I configured that firewall acts as a server, it only has that network interface and doesn't change networks.